juanmartosjimenez/LinuxShell/README.md

 1. Clone the repository
 2. Run make
-3. Run the Nush executable
+3. Run the nush executable

 The following are example commands supported by the shell: mkdir -p tmp <br />